andromeda-eb/Lightspeed/README.md

 d = c / elapsed minutes ( current correct words per minute )

 # Notes
 You need to be connected to the internet to view statistic.
-This is because I am using a Google library to display chart data.
+This is because I am using a Google library (React Google Charts) to display chart data.

 There is an issue when you spam a bunch of key presses.
 The app appears to stutter.
 This is a problem that I need to fix.